SalarAsker/pragram-to-practice/README.md

 <b>2- examAnswer.zip</b> <br>
 Program consist of tre parts (a, b and c).<br>
 <ul>
-<li>a: User enters time in hours and minutes in two different textboxes and program will produce an output like HH:MM<li>
+<li>a: User enters time in hours and minutes in two different textboxes and program will produce an output like HH:MM.
+Time format is standard 24-hours format.
+This part is not controlling if hours and minutes are greater than 24 and 60 respectively.<li>
 <li>b: User has the possibility to increase previously entered time by hours and minuts.
-Program will produce en updated time. </li>
+Program will produce en updated time.
+Time format is standard 24-hours format.
+This part is not controlling if hours and minutes are greater than 24 and 60 respectively </li>

 </ul>